 As you land in Indianapolis, the first thing you'll notice is the airport.
 And not just in that “now-where-did-they-put-the-baggage-carousel-this-time” way.
-As the first new international airport in America designed and built after 9/11, Indianapolis International Airport was rated #1 (on everything from security to baggage claim) by travelers in a J.D.
+The first new international airport in America designed and built after 9/11, Indianapolis International Airport has been named the best airport in North America in 2013, 2012, and 2010 by Airports Council International and has been rated #1 (on everything from security to baggage claim) by travelers in a J.D.
 Power & Associates poll.

 Whether you are on a bus tour experiencing group travel in Indy or are taking a 15-minute cab ride from the airport, the second notable sight you'll encounter is your downtown hotel.
 Indianapolis has been recognized by the Wall Street Journal as having the nation's #1 hotel value–as well as what an Expedia® Insiders' Select™ poll recently named as the nation's best hotel.

 That big, blue building?
 That's the striking new Marriott Place—a 1,600-room complex that offers four different hotel brands at four different price points.
 Those and eight more of our many downtown hotels are conveniently linked to yet another new development: the combination of Lucas Oil Stadium and the vastly expanded Indiana Convention Center (which, taken together, rank as one of the nation's largest convention facilities.